 Effective Date of Policy:

-The use of alcohol in the residence halls will be subject to state and federal laws and Daemen College Policy.
-Responsible use of alcohol by students 21 years of age and older is permitted only according to college regulations.
-In accordance with New York State law students under the age of 21 may not possess, sell, or consume alcoholic beverages.
-Generally, except in matters outlined under the College Amnesty Policy (see Section 5), the college follows a zero-tolerance policy in these matters.
+The use of alcohol in the residence halls will be subject to state and federal laws and Daemen University Policy.
+Responsible use of alcohol by students 21 years of age and older is permitted only according to university regulations.
+In accordance with New York State law, students under the age of 21 may not possess, sell, or consume alcoholic beverages.
+Generally, except in matters outlined under the University Amnesty Policy (see Section 5), the university follows a zero-tolerance policy in these matters.
 This means that every reported incident will be formally addressed through the conduct review system.
-(Please note: General policy information regarding drugs and alcohol are covered in Section 5, Campus Policies).
+(Please note: General policy information regarding drugs and alcohol are covered in Section 5, Campus Policies.)

 The following guidelines pertain to students who are of legal drinking age.
-The College also expects all visitors and guests to comply with the regulations listed below:
+The University also expects all visitors and guests to comply with the regulations listed below:

-- Alcohol is not permitted in Canavan Hall, including those students who are over the age of 21.
+- Alcohol is not permitted at all in Canavan Hall, even for students who are over the age of 21.

 - Alcohol is not permitted in any apartment/suite where no students over the age of 21 reside.